 Order Amish community.
 They meet in their homes for church services

-in church districts composed of nearly neighbors.
+in church districts composed of nearby neighbors.

 Several one-room schools dot the landscape where children

 attend through eighth grade, usually to age 14.

 Neat well-kept homesteads dot the landscape of Middlebury